-Before opening inspect the shipping box (es) and report any damage to the shipping carrier.
-Unpack and compare the contents against the packing slip and inspect for damage.
-Report any damage to the units or missing components to your CWT sales representative.
+Before opening package(s), inspect the shipping box(es) and report any damage to the shipping carrier.
+Your package was insured and the shipping carrier will be responsible for any damage to the equipment.
+Unpack and compare the contents against the packing slip and inspect all for damage.
+Report any damage to the units or missing components to your Carlson Wireless customer service representative.

-Included in your purchase is:
+Included with your purchase are:

-- The Quick Start Guide to help you become familiar with your system - The CWT Product CD (contains the user manuals, back up configuration software, and other needed items!) - (2) Test Antennas for bench testing - One Serial Interface Cable per unit to connect to the GUI - Mounting Hardware (optional) - Power Supplies (optional) will be pre-installed in the enclosures - Surge Protectors (RF and phone lines) (optional) - Antennas (optional)
+- The 'Quick Start Guide' helps you become familiar with your system - The Carlson Wireless Product CD (containing the user manuals, back- up configuration software and other needed items!) - (2) Test Antennas for bench testing - One Serial Interface Cable per unit to connect to the GUI - Mounting Hardware (optional) - Optional Power Supplies, if ordered, will be pre-installed in the enclosures - Optional Surge Protectors (RF and phone lines) - Antennas (optional) - Optional Batteries, if ordered, will be shipped outside the enclosure to prevent damage.